DiscoverLLM: From Executing Intents to Discovering Them

 \subsection{Underlying Assumptions}

-Our formalization assumes that users possess latent intents they would recognize if surfaced---a direction they are striving toward, but not fully formed.
-In practice, users may have no direction and fully construct intents through interaction, meaning that the AI assistant may exert greater influence on what intents are formed.
-Our formalization does emulate this: as users cannot articulate intents unless surfaced by the assistant, the user appears to construct new intents.
-However, as we model discovery rather than construction, the assistant can only surface possibilities that users are already disposed towards rather than direct them toward new directions.
-We also assume monotonic refinement: once discovered, intents remain discovered, excluding cases where users abandon intents or backtrack to explore alternative refinements.
-Despite these assumptions, our formalization captures common observed patterns of intent concretization~\cite{flower1981cognitive, schon2017reflective}---relaxing these assumptions remains future work.
+Our formalization assumes users possess latent but unformed intents---a general direction that concretizes only once the assistant surfaces relevant options.
+In practice, users may lack any initial direction and construct intents entirely through interaction, giving the assistant greater influence over what intents form.
+Our formalization partially emulates this: since users cannot articulate intents unless surfaced by the assistant, they appear to construct intents from what is mentioned.
+However, as we model discovery rather than construction, the assistant can only surface possibilities users are already disposed toward, not direct them to new ones.
+We also assume monotonic refinement: once discovered, intents remain discovered---ignoring cases where users abandon or backtrack on intents.
+Despite these assumptions, our formalization captures common patterns of intent concretization~\cite{flower1981cognitive, schon2017reflective}---relaxing these assumptions remains future work.